 What is a Trademark?

-trademark is design, word, or phrase that identifies and sets one company’s products or services apart from those of rival.
+A trademark is a design, word, or phrase that identifies and sets one company’s products or services apart from those of a rival.
 It can be a logo, slogan, product name, or any other distinctive feature that sets your brand apart.

 The purpose of trademarks is to prevent confusion among consumers about the origin of products and services.
 When you have a registered trademark, it gives you exclusive rights to use and protect your brand identity.